 We’re back on track with the rule-numbering, as rules 1-3 (and a half) were in the previous article.

-Whenever we start working on a maths problem, one of the first things I do is remind Jonathan of our 4th problem solving rule, and get him to Write Out the Question.
+Whenever we start working on a maths problem, one of the first things I do is remind Jonathan of our 4th problem solving rule.
+I get him to Write Out the Question.

-The first benefit of this is that it ensures that he’s actually read the question.
+The first benefit of this is that it ensures that he has actually read the question.

 If you’ve ever taken an exam, you were probably given this sage advice, “start by reading the question”.
 Whenever someone’s said that to me, I have invariably thought this was obvious and unnecessary counsel.
 Nevertheless, there have been times when this is exactly what I’ve failed to do!
 By encouraging Jonathan to take a moment to jot down the question in his answer book I can make sure he avoids making the same mistake.
 Hopefully, then, when Jonathan writes something like “6 x 4 =”, he’ll notice that he’s supposed to be multiplying and not adding or dividing, and proceed accordingly.